 We are still here to support.

 During times of global crisis, our most vulnerable cultural populations are at increased risk for exacerbated harms.
-The Center for Equity and Inclusive Excellence (CEIE) continues to provide comprehensive response to issues of violence, bias, harassment and hate.
+Elon University continues to provide comprehensive response to issues of violence, bias, harassment and hate.
 If you have questions about any changes being made to our current work and prevention efforts in response to COVID-19, or if you are seeking advocacy for incident of violence, bias, or harassment, please contact:

 Sexual and Relationship Violence Response